Justice (organisation): 1957–2000

-2000 – present
+Since 2000

 In October 2009, it became the first NGO to intervene in a case before the UK Supreme Court in the case of HM Treasury v Ahmed.

-Following JUSTICE's intervention in Cadder v HM Advocate, JUSTICE Scotland was launched in July 2012.
+Following Justice's intervention in Cadder v HM Advocate, JUSTICE Scotland was launched in July 2012.
 The first JUSTICE Scotland working party report, looking at legal assistance in police stations, was published in July 2018.

-Following the suspension of all new trials due to the 2020 Covid-19 pandemic, JUSTICE led a series of mock virtual trials to examine viability and safety.
+Following the suspension of all new trials due to the 2020 Covid-19 pandemic, Justice led a series of mock virtual trials to examine viability and safety.

 Leadership

-Previous Directors of JUSTICE include Dame Anne Owers CBE, Her Majesty's Chief Inspector of Prisons, Leah Levin OBE, a founder and trustee of REDRESS, and Andrea Coomber QC (Hon), Chief Executive of the Howard League of Penal Reform.
-Previous chairs of JUSTICE include Lord Alexander of Weedon QC, Lord Goodhart QC, Paul Seighart, and the former Law Lord, Lord Steyn.
+Previous directors of Justice include Dame Anne Owers CBE, Her Majesty's Chief Inspector of Prisons, Leah Levin OBE, a founder and trustee of Redress, and Andrea Coomber QC (Hon), chief executive of the Howard League for Penal Reform.
+Previous chairs of Justice include Lord Alexander of Weedon QC, Lord Goodhart QC, Paul Seighart, and Lord Steyn, a former Law Lord.

 Current work

-The main areas of JUSTICE's work are:
+The main areas of Justice's work are: